Conditions in detention facilities

 In general, shortcomings have been reported concerning structural deficiencies or significant damages which may put at risk the health and safety of detained persons, overcrowding, absence of differentiated modalities for persons who have committed mere administrative infractions, restrictions to visits or to external communications, frequent lack of material for leisure or sports activities.
 In addition, the provision of legal, medical, psychological and social assistance is limited and not continuous; detained persons often lack information regarding their legal situation, their rights or the date of their return when removal is applicable.
 Also, interpreters and translators are often not available in practice.

-In its 2023 annual report, the Jesuit Migrants Service denounced the lack of adequate assistance to inmates with mental health needs, as well as the deportation of some migrants with mental health issues without the report of forensic doctor, and how the mental health of some inmates deteriorated during detention.[42]
+In its 2024 annual report, the Jesuit Migrants Service continued to denounce the lack of adequate health assistance to inmates, as well as the assistance to mental health needs lacks resources and specialists, despite the demands of the supervisory judges.[16]

 Conditions in police stations